 How to avoid mistakes that could cost you money:

-- Count on being Audited.
+- Count on being audited.
 Retain supporting documentation for at least 6 years.
 The audit rate for EHR is high.
+See EHR Audits.

 - Enter into an EHR contract with Open Dental.
 Do not apply retroactively for an EHR incentive participation year if you did not have an EHR contract for that year.